vefunder/protocol-research-review/articles/Monerium/monerium.md

 In a similar manner, EURe can be off-boarded.
 For that, a user needs to hold EURe on the on-chain address which corresponds to his IBAN.
 He then initiates the withdrawal process to a bank account, whereupon an equivalent amount is automatically burned from the on-chain wallet.

-Currently, the process of burning/withdrawing the stablecoins is being approved by hand.
+Currently, the process of burning/withdrawing the stablecoins is being approved by hand for amounts higher than low 3 figures.
 In the future, this process will be scaled to allow automatic withdrawals up to a certain threshold that will also be cleared within seconds through SEPA Instant.

 Furthermore, Monerium will add the option to change the on-chain address to enhance the privacy of its customers.